 Application will only be viewable during the application period, which will be announced at a later date.

-Awards five $5000 scholarships to students in good standing who are enrolled in one of the following programs: Online MBA, Professional (part-time) MBA, Executive MBA, Global MBA, Masters of Science in Digital Innovation Marketing, Masters of Science in Human Resource Management, or the Online BBA program.
+Awards five $5,000 and two $3,000 scholarships to students in good standing who are enrolled in one of the following programs: Online MBA, Professional (part-time) MBA, Executive MBA, Global MBA, Masters of Science in Digital Innovation Marketing, Masters of Science in Human Resource Management, or the Online BBA program.

 The scholarship will be awarded to a student who has made a significant contribution in the fields of business ethics and corporate social responsibility.
 The contribution can be part of academic requirements, part of the student’s internship or employment experience, or in the student’s role in a professional organization (student, work, or community) or any such contribution in the areas of business ethics and corporate social responsibility as deemed significant to the Faculty.
 The scholarship may be renewed for a second year if the recipient remains in good standing and maintains a GPA of at least 3.25.